 Technology • 25.03.2021

-Refrigeration and cold chain: optimising and anticipating with remote monitoring of installations
+Refrigeration and the cold chain: optimising and anticipating with remote monitoring of facilities

-Cold is essential to our lives and is part of our daily routine.
-Without even realising it, we rely on the cold throughout the day: for food, of course, but also for our comfort, our leisure activities, our health and much more besides.
+Cold is essential to our lives and part of our daily routine.
+Without even realising it, we rely on the cold throughout the day: for food, of course, but also for our comfort, our leisure activities, our health…

-Although its role is essential and highlighted in this vaccination period, its proper management remains a challenge.
-Today, for example, two-thirds of the food produced worldwide is thrown away.
-In terms of emissions, if food waste were a country, it would be the 3rd largest producer of greenhouse gases.
+While its role is vital and is being highlighted during this vaccination period, managing it properly remains a challenge.
+For example, today, 2/3 of the food produced in the world is thrown away.
+In terms of emissions, if food waste were a country, it would be the 3rd largest producer of greenhouse gases…

 How can cold management be improved?

-To simplify the daily life of refrigeration professionals and users, Matelex offers a global remote supervision solution for installations.
-With its permanently accessible web platform and its range of alerts, this solution improves the performance of installations and reduces their environmental impact while making it easier to monitor them.
+To simplify the daily lives of refrigeration professionals and users, Matelex offers a global remote supervision solution for installations.
+With its permanently accessible web platform and range of alerts, this solution improves the performance of installations and reduces their environmental impact, while making it easier to monitor them.

-The Sentinelle web platform, dedicated to the monitoring of installations, is continuously fed with data from the Intelligent Level Detector (ILD) and its energy management modules.
-This data from the installations is analysed and returned by Sentinelle in the form of simple indicators, advice and configurable alerts.
+The Sentinelle web platform, dedicated to facility monitoring, is continuously fed with data from the Intelligent Level Detector (ILD) and its energy management modules.
+This data, captured every 4 to 5 seconds, is analysed and displayed by Sentinelle in the form of simple indicators, advice and customisable alerts.

-This complete and constantly updated vision makes it possible to react as quickly as possible in the event of an anomaly in order to drastically reduce the risks of a break in the cold chain and of loss of goods due to malfunctioning installations.
-There are numerous benefits:
+This comprehensive and constantly updated overview means that we can react as quickly as possible to any anomalies, drastically reducing the risk of a break in the cold chain and loss of goods due to malfunctioning installations.

-• Reactivity: rapid interventions thanks to real-time data and alerts (leaks, energy, technical)
+• Responsiveness: rapid response thanks to real-time data and alerts (leaks, energy, technical)

 • Simplicity: a single platform for centralised monitoring of installations

-The environmental benefits are significant: the reduction of direct emissions from refrigerant leaks and indirect emissions through the optimisation of refrigerant charging and the monitoring of energy drifts significantly diminishes the overall environmental impact of the installations.
+There are major environmental benefits: the reduction of direct emissions linked to refrigerant leaks and of indirect emissions through the optimisation of refrigerant charging and the monitoring of energy drifts means that the overall environmental impact of the installations can be significantly reduced.

-Tested on a panel of food retailing installations, the solution allowed 79% of refrigerant quantities to be saved compared to the traditional method.
-This method, which consists of visiting the installation at periods defined by the regulations (according to the tonnes of CO2 equivalent contained in the latter), does not always allow leaks to be detected within a reasonable time frame.
-Indeed, it is sufficient for a leak [A1] to occur the day after a visit for it to continue until the next leak test, leading to major losses in the installations that could jeopardise their operation.
+Tested on a panel of large-scale food retail facilities, the solution resulted in savings of 79% in refrigerant quantities compared with the traditional method.
+This method involves visiting the installation at periods defined by the regulations (based on the tonnes of CO2 equivalent contained in the installation).
+Unfortunately, it is not always possible to detect leaks within a reasonable timeframe.
+All it takes is for a leak to be triggered the day after a visit for it to continue until the next leak test, leading to major losses in the facilities that can jeopardise their operation.

-Support for the use of connected solutions for refrigeration
+Support for the use of connected refrigeration solutions

-To support operators and users in using connected solutions for refrigeration, Matelex provides simplified regulatory information and offers support sessions for the installation and use of its solution.
+To support operators and users in the use of connected solutions for refrigeration, Matelex provides simplified regulatory information and offers support sessions for the installation and use of its solution.

-To learn more about how connected solutions can improve the performance of refrigeration systems, contact us!
+To find out more about how connected solutions can improve the performance of refrigeration installations, contact us!

 Other news